 What does it mean to be free in America?
-I believe it means that in the United States of America, no citizen will be denied services, opportunities, benefits, goods, transactions, acquisitions, access or mobility on the basis of their race, creed (religion), color, or gender.
+I believe it means that in the United States of America, no citizen will be denied services, opportunities, benefits, goods, transactions, acquisitions, access or mobility on the basis of their race, creed (religion), color, gender, or sexual orientation.
 In fact, if there were distinctions to determine the extent of such rights, based on any physical or spiritual difference, then “American Freedom” would become meaningless.

 This is not a state to state issue, either.
 There cannot be one definition for the qualifications of civil rights in one state that differs from another.
 American citizens can pass freely with a full complement of rights and expect the full protection of federal law.
 How could that be argued?